srinivashappy/ncss/README.md

 <strong>Hint:</strong>

-Layout and structural classes should never contain a type prefix or abstract suffix.
+Layout and structural classes should never contain a type prefix or modifier suffix.

 Type classes